davidaurelio/referee-more-assertions/README.md

 - `assert.containsEqualsInOrder(array, valueA, valueB, ...)` passes if elements
   equaling the passed-in values are contained in the given order.

+#### Contains Substring

+This assertion checks whether a string (or string representation of an object) contains a substring.

 Contribute
 ----------